-Follow the Masters: Pay attention to the creators behind the great horror films.
+Follow the Masters: Pay attention to the creators behind the horror film genre.
 If you find a film that truly scares you or leaves you unsettled, look up the director, writer, or production company.
 Chances are, they’ve done more in the genre that you might enjoy.

 Streaming Platforms: Many streaming platforms have horror sections that are further divided into subgenres.
 This can be a great way to explore different types of horror.
 Netflix, Amazon Prime, Shudder (a streaming service dedicated entirely to horror), and Hulu all have a wide variety of horror films.

 Podcasts and Books: If you’re more into literary scares, there are many horror-focused podcasts and books that cover a range of subgenres.
-Podcasts like “Pseudopod” and “Nightmare Magazine” offer a variety of horror stories, and authors like Stephen King, Edgar Allan Poe, and H.P.
+Podcasts like “Pseudopod” and “Something Scary” offer a variety of horror stories, and authors like Stephen King, Edgar Allan Poe, and H.P.
 Lovecraft have created classic horror works that span various subgenres.

 Common Questions About Horror Genres

 Horror films are characterized by their aim to evoke fear, horror, and terror in audiences.
 They often involve an antagonist or a scenario that embodies our deepest fears and anxieties, such as supernatural entities, psychotic killers, or terrifying situations.
 Additionally, horror films frequently use suspense, atmosphere, and surprise to enhance the frightening elements.